 D.O.
 Cava (Penedès)

 Rimarts started in a garage in 1987.
 Brothers Ernest and Ricard Martinez worked with their father from the start.
-Twenty years later at his passing, they set a new course for excellence by forging lasting relationships with local organic farmers and their stellar fruit.
+Twenty years later at his passing, they set a new course for excellence by forging lasting relationships with local organic farmers and their stellar vines.
 Their insightful craftsmanship, curated fruit, and patience make for brilliant vintage brut nature cavas that redefine classic in postmodern Penedès.

 Rimarts at work